lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(15-Sep-18 04:44 PM)_

 > Iris considers this for a second.
-> ”...
+> "...
 I haven't gone swimming in forever.
-Why not?”
+Why not?"

 **Enchantingtable2013** _(15-Sep-18 04:45 PM)_